 When you seek care at our office, you are assured that Dr. Boisson and his staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Dentistry is micro-surgery.
-Using surgical telescopes enable us to create dental restorations with incredibly precise fit and finish.
-You just can’t fulfill that level of care with the naked eye.
+Using surgical telescopes enable us to create dental restorations with

 In addition to allowing precise, close-up work, the telescope directs a beam of light directly on the teeth, minimizing glare for you.